gorilych/hwswa2/docs/roles.rst

 placeholder **%(name)s** in its command.

-HWSWA2 will execute first command of **name** subparameter which will produce lines with nic names ('eth0', 'eth1', etc) and then for each name will find nic properties by executing commands of other subparameters preliminary replacing **%(name)s** with 'eth0', 'eth1' and so on.
+HWSWA2 will execute first command of **name** subparameter which will produce lines with nic names ('eth0', 'eth1', etc) and then for each name it will find nic properties by executing commands of other subparameters preliminary replacing **%(name)s** with 'eth0', 'eth1' and so on.

 In a report it will look like this::